NOT THE LAST WORD

 For a few days a year, Glastonbury becomes the most fabulous place on the planet.
 But back in the real world, some pretty dreadful things take place on an almost daily basis.
 We work year-round to do something about it.
 We can’t be everywhere, we can’t fix everything but with your help and the support of those amazing people who run Glastonbury Festival, we can make a difference.

-Worldwide, one-in-ten people don't have access to clean water and 2.5 billion people don't have anywhere safe or hygienic to go to the toilet.
-The effects are particularly felt by women and girls who generally have to collect water for the family.
-It means they miss out on an education and the chance to earn an income.
-So generation after generation of girls and young women aren’t able to fulfil their ambitions or potential.
+Worldwide, one in ten people don't have access to clean water and 2.5 billion people don't have anywhere safe or hygienic to go to the toilet.
+The effects are particularly felt by women and girls, who often bear the responsibility of carrying water for their families.